silviolorusso/make-book-make-soup/README.md

 #### Participants

 - Luca Classaens
-- Nicoleta Pana
-- Fabiola Fortuna
-- Thomas Walskaar
 - Dylan Degeling
 - Lucia Dossin
+- Fabiola Fortuna
+- Nicoleta Pana
 - Margreet Riphagen
+- Thomas Walskaar

 #### Ideas for a Recipe

-- make mood: sentiment analysis on the text made into a series of data visualizations and maybe shown together with motivational quotes
+- make `mood`: sentiment analysis on the text made into a series of data visualizations and maybe shown together with motivational quotes
-- make vip: replace sentences with famous people's tweets
+- make `vip`: replace sentences with famous people's tweets
-- make meme: select meme-worthy sentences to create memes
+- make `meme`: select meme-worthy sentences to create memes
-- make lazy: summarize the book with images only
+- make `lazy`: summarize the book with images only
-- make scrambledegg: randomly scrambling the text
+- make `scrambledegg`: randomly scrambling the text
-- make blackbar: replace all spaces with black bars
+- make `blackbar`: replace all spaces with black bars
-- make nokia: publish the book for old nokia phones
+- make `nokia`: publish the book for old nokia phones
-- make tei: play with [TEI](http://www.tei-c.org/) format
+- make `tei`: play with [TEI](http://www.tei-c.org/) format
-- make poster: extract data from text and format it as a minimalistic poster
+- make `poster`: extract data from text and format it as a minimalistic poster
-- make skills: produce a 3d shape expressing metrics like word frequency, etc.
+- make `skills`: produce a 3d shape expressing metrics like word frequency, etc.
-- make summary: summarize the book in some meaningful way
+- make `summary`: summarize the book in some meaningful way
-- make soundtrack: compose an audio soundtrack for the book
+- make `soundtrack`: compose an audio soundtrack for the book

 ---